nosami/XSVim/README.md

 - `gu` - Find usages
 - `gb` - Go to base symbol
 - `gh` - Show tooltip at current caret location (`G`o `H`over)
 - `hjkl` support on the Solution Explorer pad and Test Explorer pad.
-Pressing `<esc>` on these will switch focus back to the last editor window.
-This feature does not yet work on the Search Results pad.
+Pressing `<esc>` on these will switch focus back to the last editor window. `jk` support on the Search Results pad.
 - Goto Pad shortcuts start with `gp`
   - `gps` - Go to solution explorer
   - `gpc` - Go to class pad